Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Pay for repairs

-If you’re found at fault for the accident, you’ll usually need to pay your deductible before your insurer authorizes repairs.
-If you’re not at fault, your insurance company should work with the other party’s insurance company to reimburse you for your deductible.
+If you’re found at fault for the accident, you’ll need to pay your deductible before your insurance company authorizes the repairs.
+If you’re not at fault, your insurance company should work with the other driver’s insurance company to reimburse you for your deductible.

-Some insurers pay the repair shop directly instead of reimbursing you, especially if it’s a preferred or recommended shop.
+Some companies pay the repair shop directly instead of reimbursing you, especially if it’s a preferred or recommended shop.
 Claims are typically paid within 30 days.

 What if I’m not happy with the repair work?

-If you get your car back from the shop and are unhappy with the quality of work done, you can try to escalate the claim in a few ways.
+If you get your car back from the shop and don’t like the quality of work done, you can escalate the claim in a few ways.

 - Contact the insurance company and repair shop.
 Explain why you’re unhappy and provide pictures of the repairs.